 Kastania's Church of St. Peter

 This tiny chapel, which dates from around 1200 and is the oldest of the town's Byzantine churches.
 It appears to be cobbled together using bits and pieces of antiquity.
-If it’s open, go inside — it’s richly adorned with frescoes that have told Bible stories to this community since the 14th century.
+If it's open, go inside — it's richly adorned with frescoes that have told Bible stories to this community since the 14th century.
 While the lighting may be jerry-rigged, and a destructive mold has hastened the aging of its precious art, the spiritual wonder of the place remains intact.
-(Enjoy it before some archaeologist scrapes off what’s left of these frescoes and sends them to a museum in Athens.)
 The olive-oil lamp burns 24 hours a day, tended by a caretaker family.
 Even if the church is closed, stop to enjoy the views over town from this perch.
 Even if the church is closed, stop to enjoy the views over town from this perch.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.